+- Pigeon holes/pockets your child has a pocket pigeon hole for any notes, lost items, art, etc. - Join our Socials:

+Facebook Public: Evans Head Woodburn Preschool

+Facebook Closed: Families Evans Head-Woodburn Preschool

-- Pigeon holes/pockets your child has a pocket at Woodburn or a pigeon hole at Evans Head for their fortnightly newsletter and any other notes, lost items, art, etc. - Join our Facebook pages: Public: Evans Head Woodburn Preschool Closed: Evans Head & Woodburn 2021 Family (only current families will have access). - Instagram - Newsletter Fortnightly emailed, you can request a hardcopy.
-This is important to keep up with what's happening and what is ahead on the calendar. - Text ocassionally we will send out a text reminder of important events. - Email/phone Phone important messages through.
-We do not check emails every day. - We need to hear your voice... please tell us what you think, answer quick surveys and be part of our Quality Improvement processes.
+(there is a closed facebook page for the current years families.
+Only current families have access).

+- Instagram: Evansheadwoodburnpreschool - Newsletter Monthly emailed (Microsoft Sway link), this is important to keep up with what's happening and what is ahead on the calendar/important dates. - OWNA- You can see your childs educational learning through this application, as well as sign your child in & out of a service, and send and receive messages from the preschools. - Text ocassionally we will send out a text reminder of important events. - Email/phone Phone important messages through.
+We do not check emails throughout the day-pop our number in your phone so you know its us when we call. - We need to hear your voice... please tell us what you think, answer quick surveys and be part of our Quality Improvement processes.
 But most importantly, talk to us about your child.